Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Theoretical background

 \subsection{Measurement-based quantum computation}

-Measurement-based quantum computation (MBQC) is an alternative to the quantum circuit model and its basic idea is that once a certain resource state is available, the universal quantum computation can be executed by local projective measurements \cite{MBQC, MBQC_review}.
+\ \ \ \ Measurement-based quantum computation (MBQC) is an alternative to the quantum circuit model and its basic idea is that once a certain resource state is available, the universal quantum computation can be executed by local projective measurements \cite{MBQC, MBQC_review}.
 There are two highly representative theories: teleportation-based quantum computation (TQC) \cite{TQC} and one-way quantum computer (1WQC) \cite{1WQC}.
-The 1WQC is widely used in quantum computation.
+In the following, we take 1WQC as an example to introduce MBQC in detail.